oh-balcony/oh-raspi/README.md

 ## Prerequisites

-If you haven't installed an Operations System on your Raspberry Pi then follow my instructions here: [Raspberry Pi Installation](https://github.com/oh-balcony/oh-balcony.github.io/wiki/Raspberry-Pi-Installation)
+If you haven't installed an Operating System on your Raspberry Pi then follow my instructions here: [Raspberry Pi Installation](https://github.com/oh-balcony/oh-balcony.github.io/wiki/Raspberry-Pi-Installation)

 The following additional software packages will be required: